-Our platform is based on lentiviral vectors which are used to introduce a functional copy of a gene to the patient's own isolated HSCs, in the case of our programs in severe genetic diseases, or the patient's own isolated white blood cells which include T cells, in the case of our programs in oncology.
-Allogeneic hematopoietic stem cell transplant, or allogeneic HSCT, is an existing approach of treating a patient using HSCs contributed by a donor other than the patient that contain the properly functioning copy of the gene whose mutation has caused the underlying disease.
-However, this approach has significant limitations in the treatment of severe genetic diseases, including difficulties in finding appropriate HLA-matched donors and carries the risk of transplant-related rejection, graft-versus-host disease, or GVHD, and death.
+Utilizing our platform, we are developing product candidates comprising the patient's own gene-modified HSCs and T cells.
+Clinical proof-of-concept already exists for allogeneic hematopoietic stem cell transplant, or HSCT, an approach of treating a patient with HSCs contributed by a donor other than the patient that contain the properly functioning copy of the gene whose mutation has caused the underlying disease.
+However, this approach has significant limitations, including difficulties in finding appropriate genetically-matched donors and carries the risk of transplant-related rejection, graft-versus-host disease, or GVHD, and mortality.
 Our approach is intended to address the significant limitations of allogeneic HSCT while utilizing existing stem cell transplant infrastructure and processes.
-Also, because our approach has the potential to drive sustained expression of the functional protein encoded by the gene insert after a single administration, we believe the value proposition offered by our product candidates for patients, families, health care providers and payers would be significant.
+Also, because our approach has the potential to drive sustained expression of the functional protein encoded by the gene insert after a single-administration, we believe the value proposition offered by our product candidates for patients, families, health care providers and payors would be significant.

-Although our initial focus for severe genetic diseases is in TDT, SCD and CALD, and for oncology is in multiple myeloma, we believe our gene therapy platform has broad therapeutic potential in a variety of indications.
+Although our initial focus for severe genetic diseases is in TDT, SCD and CALD, and for cancer is in multiple myeloma, we believe our gene therapy platform has broad therapeutic potential in a variety of indications.
 We believe that our lentiviral vectors can be used to introduce virtually any gene into a cell and have the potential to be manufactured on a commercial scale reproducibly and reliably, as each new vector is produced using substantially the same process.

 We also have discovery research programs utilizing our cell signaling and gene editing technology platform across our pipeline.
-For instance, we are exploring applications of our CAR and TCR T cell technologies and expertise in cancer immunotherapy in combination with novel proteins based on synthetic biology.
-These technologies may potentially allow our future T cell-based product candidates to detect the tumor microenvironment or, in the case of future CAR-T cell product candidates, to be regulated by small molecules.
+For instance, we are exploring applications of our CAR and TCR T cell technologies in combination with novel proteins based on synthetic biology.
+These technologies may potentially allow our future T cell-based product candidates to detect the tumor microenvironment or, in the case of future CAR T cell product candidates, to be regulated by small molecules.
 In addition, we are focused on utilizing homing endonuclease and megaTAL gene editing technologies in a variety of potential applications and disease areas, including oncology, hematology and other diseases.
 Homing endonucleases and megaTALs are novel enzymes that provide a highly specific and efficient way to modify DNA sequences to edit or insert genetic components to potentially treat a variety of diseases.